Rurouni Kenshin (film): Plot

 Still running on the streets for her life, Megumi runs into Yahiko who helps hide her and brings her to the dojo where she is introduced to everyone.
 Kaoru treats everyone to a sukiyaki dinner at the Akabeko restaurant, only to have the occasion spoiled by Kanryū coming and offering to hire Kenshin, who humbly declines.
 Here, he is challenged by Sagara Sanosuke for the job and they leave the establishment to fight.

 Later that evening, Jin-e goes on a killing spree leaving many corpses for the police to find the following day.
 Kenshin witnesses the horror, as well as a woman mourning the death of her lover.
-This evokes a memory for Kenshin from his years as an assassin when he witnessed a woman mourning a man that he had killed, a sword fight that left a scar on his face.
+This evokes a memory for Kenshin from his years as an assassin when he witnessed a woman mourning a man that he had killed, the fight that left a scar on his face.
 Later that night, a masked man working for Kanryū warns Megumi of coming dangers.

 The next day the people around the dojo fall ill from rat poison contaminating the community wells.
-Megumi suspects it is Kanryū's doing and helps by providing medication for the victims.
-Angry at Kanryū, Megumi attempts to kill him, but fails and is instead held hostage by the wealthy drug-dealer.
-Besting all his men, Kenshin and Sanosuke attack Kanryū's mansion in hopes of rescuing Megumi.
+Megumi suspects it is Kanryū's doing and uses her medical training to help the victims.
+Angry at Kanryū, Megumi attempts to kill him, but fails and is instead held hostage.
+Besting all his men, Kenshin and Sanosuke attack Kanryū's mansion.
 Saitō assists them to subdue Kanryū, who is armed with a Gatling gun.
 They rescue Megumi, but discover that Jin-e, the fake Battōsai and Kanryū's man, has kidnapped Kaoru.

 Kenshin pursues Jin-e.
-To further provoke Kenshin, Jin-e uses a special technique that paralyzes Kaoru's lungs and can only be undone with his death.
+To further provoke Kenshin, Jin-e uses a special technique that paralyzes Kaoru's lungs, which can only be stopped by killing him.
 After an intense battle, Kenshin critically injures Jin-e by shattering his elbow with his scabbard.
 Before Kenshin could land the killing blow, Kaoru overcomes the paralysis and stops Kenshin from killing Jin-e.
-Jin-e commits suicide, telling Kenshin before his last breath that he who lives by the sword must die by the sword, a re-occurring theme, counter to Kenshin's vow never to kill again.
+Jin-e commits suicide, telling Kenshin that he who lives by the sword must die by the sword, counter to Kenshin's vow never to kill again.

 Kenshin, tired and wounded, carries the unconscious Kaoru back to the dojo.
-They rest, in the care of Megumi and Yahiko.
 Upon waking up, Kaoru does not see Kenshin and goes in search for him.
-She finds him carrying back some vegetables, and is relieved of her fear that he may have left permanently.
+She finds him carrying back some vegetables and is relieved that he decided to stay.